Salian Franks: The campaign of Julian in 358 AD

 Ammianus and Zosimus agree that in the winter of 357/8 AD, a deputation of the Salians came to the Roman city of Tongeren.
 However Ammianus portrays them not as supplicants but as offering their terms: as long as they remained quiet they should be treated as if they were in their own lands, and no one should harass or attack them.
-Julian gave the envoys gifts, dismissed them, and then sent his general Severus along the Maas river in order to attack these Salians suddenly "like a thunderstorm" ("tamquam fulminis turbo", a whirlwind of lightning).
+Julian gave the envoys gifts, dismissed them, and then sent his general Severus along the Maas river in order to attack these Salians suddenly "like a thunderstorm" (tamquam fulminis turbo, a whirlwind of lightning).
 According to Ammianus it is only then that the Salians were in the position of begging for mercy rather than offering peace terms.
 Ammianus wrote that Julian, with "victory already assured", now "inclined toward mercy and accepted their surrender".
 He took property and children as part of the surrender.
 Libanius (18.75-76) does not name the tribes involved but also describes this first lightning strike along the river (περὶ τὸν ποταμὸν ἀστράψας), and, consistent with Ammianus and Zosimus, "he struck an entire nation with such terror that they deemed it better to relocate and become part of his kingdom, considering life under his rule more desirable than their own.
 They requested land, and they received it.
 He skilfully used barbarians against barbarians, as they found it far better to pursue the enemy alongside him than to flee with them".
 According to Libanius, Julian realized that he also needed to cross the river, and because he had no boats he forced his cavalry and infantry to swim.
 The people there were attacked but came as supplicants to Julian before their houses were all burnt down.

 Following the conquest of the Salians, they assisted Julian against the Chamavi, together with the specialized guerrilla forces of Charietto who, according to Zosimus (3.6), were brought into the conflict because the Chamavi did not dare direct engagement with the Romans, and chose instead to make stealthy attacks into the Roman lands.
 Charietto's approach worked, and he captured the son of the Chamavi king alive, and this was later revealed to the Chamavi king in the final negotiations which Julian conducted via translator while standing on a boat in the river.

 The Salians were then brought into Roman units defending the empire from other Frankish raiders.
 The Notitia dignitatum, listing Roman military units at the end of the 4th century mentions the Salii iuniores Gallicani based in Hispania, the Salii seniores based in Gaul.
 There is also record of a numerus Saliorum.
-The names of these units does not mean that they were made up of Salians, but the units were created by Julian.
+The names of these units do not necessarily mean that they were made up of Salians, but the units were created by Julian.
 Zosimus (3.8) writing around 500 AD says, apparently using military lists of his own time, that "Caesar stationed the Salians, a portion of the Quadi, and some of those on the island of Batavia in military units, which even in our time still seem to be preserved (δοχεῖ περισώζεσϑαι)".